A. J. Kingsbury Photographs

 On February 16, 1918 the TMB shipped out to France.
 There they received further training and saw their first action in the Alsace region.
 They later fought in the Argonne offensive.
 On April 20, 1919 they boarded a ship for home and were welcomed back in Antigo on May 17.

 William Wessa, one of the recruits, operated a photo studio in Antigo.
 He took along a small hand-held camera and documented the TMB’s movements.
 He became the company’s unofficial historian and compiled several copies of photo albums and wrote an account of his experiences.
 His daughter Betty Fogeltanz edited his account.

 The Langlade County Historical Society maintains a museum in Antigo in a Carnegie Library built in 1905.
 The museum grounds also have the cabin that was the first home in Antigo, erected in 1878, and a restored steam locomotive and caboose, which commemorate the importance of the railroad in Antigo’s history

-The museum acknowledges Ross Fischer, Lloyd Godell, Jim Klapste, Jeff Robinson, and Jamie Spychalla for assistance in scanning and cataloging photographs for the digital collection.
+The museum acknowledges Ross Fischer, Lloyd Godell, Jim Klapste, Jeff Robinson, Jamie Spychalla, and Bailey Helms for assistance in scanning and cataloging photographs for the digital collection.
 The work was made possible by grants from the Wisconsin Council for Local History and the Alliant Energy Foundation for purchases of archival materials and a scanner.